-Light, fresh and amazingly fast.
-Breakfast in Tuscany or Italian Poached Eggs works on many levels – hot verses cold, creamy against a light acidic tomato bruscetta, plus the salty tang of prosciutto and earthy taste of olive combine to create harmony of simplicity.
+Light, fresh, and amazingly fast.
+Breakfast in Tuscany or Italian Poached Eggs, this recipe works on many levels – hot verses cold, creamy against a light acidic tomato bruschetta, plus the salty tang of prosciutto and earthy taste of olive combine to create a harmony of simplicity.

 A Memory Of Italy

 I love a savoury breakfast, packed with morning protein, it’s the best daylight burning fuel as far as I’m concerned.
 Breakfast In Tuscany, became a particular favorite in the late summer months when tomatoes were ripe on the vine and basil was plentiful in the kitchen garden.
 Guests would often walk in the early morning hours and catch me, gardening boots on, harvesting ingredients before service. ( Or posing with gigantic sunflowers.)

 Italy is one of my favourite travel destinations.
 Great food, amazing people, rich history, and good wine.
 I’ve often felt I should have been born Italian.
 To my mind, Italy has but one flaw; breakfast.
 To most Italian natives breakfast is a hurried affair – double espresso, two cigarettes, an argument over football (AKA soccer), and perhaps a rushed Cornetto… between smokes.

 In Italy it seems like every other meal in the day is slow and measured.
 Lunch is followed by a siesta.
 Even a ‘quick antipasto’ is enjoyed at a leisurely pace – but not breakfast.
 This dichotomy in a culture where food and pleasure are synonymous always struck me as odd.
 In a place positively riddled with amazing breakfast-y ingredients, it’s rare to find eggs, served with toasty bits of beautiful bread, cheese, and pork products.

 But I love a big breakfast, any time of the day.